 Here are the answers to more of your burning questions.

 As always, we'll be answering this from our own personal experiences of living with Asperger's, helping thousands of families, and understanding the latest science.

 Why do they shut down so much?

-First let’s define what “shut down” means in this case.
-We define shut down as the state in which someone with Asperger’s is withdrawn, avoidant and reclusive.
+First let's define what "shut down" means in this case.
+In this case, we call shut down "Defense Mode", the state in which someone with Asperger's is withdrawn, avoidant and reclusive.
 They want to spend time in their room doing nothing but, as an example, playing video games all day, only coming out to go to the bathroom or eat.

-So here’s the short version of why they are doing that: They are in Defense Mode.
-Everything seems like a threat to them.
+So here's the short version of why they are doing that: Everything seems like a threat to them.
 And until they learn how to feel safe & secure in their body and the world, nothing will change.